 Now, decent people will readily agree which forms of competition are licit and fair.
 Unfortunately, markets do not attract decent people alone.
 On the contrary: If markets are left to themselves, some individuals and groups will inevitably bend the rules, and their avarice will destroy the necessary fairness and often enough the market alltogether.
-Adam Smith, by the way, was quite caustic about this phenomenon, and he stated: "People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the publick, or in some contrivance to raise prices."
+We experienced this just recently during the financial crisis which is not yet over.

-Therefore, the state has to furnish freedom of enterprise and private property, has to rule out cartels and monopolies and uphold the price mechanism, and therefore the state has to guarantee as much transparency of the economic activities as possible, and free market entrance.
+Therefore, the state has to furnish freedom of enterprise and private property, has to rule out cartels and monopolies and uphold the price mechanism, and therefore the state has to guarantee as much transparency of the economic activities as possible, free market entrance and the principles of accountability and liability.

-8. In a land devasted by war and faced with millions of destitute refugees and expellies, that position sounded originally somewhat academic.
-Men like Ludwig Erhard, our first Federal Minister of Economics, and Chancellor Konrad Adenauer agreed that the state had to achieve the core program of ordoliberalism, but they were convinced government had to reach beyond and engage in a host of policies for economic progress, for fair opportunity and for social welfare.
+10. In Germany 1945, a land devasted by war and faced with millions of destitute refugees and expellies, that position sounded originally somewhat academic.
+Men like Ludwig Erhard and Chancellor Konrad Adenauer agreed that the state had to achieve the core program of ordoliberalism, but they were convinced government had to reach beyond and engage in a host of policies for economic progress, for fair opportunity and for social welfare.